 The stored honey and pollen in the hive are used to provide food for these growing bees.

 Hence, it is essential that these bees are kept in areas where there is continuous nectar flow.
 Otherwise, beekeepers would need to supplement their food with sugar water to help them survive.

 The high brood production rate also results in a high population that could lead to swarming, another negative trait of Italian bees.

-While swarming is a natural trait among bees to split the hive due to overpopulation or for survival, the Italian Honeybee species seems to have the propensity to do it more often than other species.
+While swarming is a natural trait among bees to split the hive due to overpopulation or for survival, the Italian Honeybee species seems to have the propensity to do it more often than other races.

 Susceptibility to Mite Infestations

 The Italian bee is known to be particularly susceptible to two mites: the tracheal mites (Acarapis woodi) and the varroa mite (Varroa destructor), a primary cause of colony loss.

 According to one study, Russian bees have shown more resistance to Varroa mites than Italian bees.

 Another study found that an African honey bee is more tolerant of Varroa mite infestations compared with an Italian honey bee or other honey bees of European origin.

 It also showed that Africanized honey bees are more efficient in removing the infested brood.